wykret/resistorapp/README.md

 App to identify resistor values from color bands.

 ### 🌐 Web App
-Access the web version at: [wykret.github.io/resistorapp](https://wykret.github.io/resistorapp/)
+Access the web version at: [wykret.github.io/resistorapp](https://wykret.github.io/resistorapp/) (it's still a bit laggy, will change some things on the code later.)

 ### 📲 Installation
 Download at [releases](https://github.com/wykret/resistorapp/releases).